ncphillips/makersasylum.com/_events/summer-program-in-advanced-robotics-and-ai.md

   content: The Summer Camp is especially curated for kids of age 12 - 16 years.
 The
     intake for each batch is limited to 25 participants to maintain a good peer to mentor ratio.
+- template: images
 - template: buttons
   buttons:
-  - text: Delhi
-  - text: Mumbai
+  - text: Reserve my seat
 date: 2019-04-08 15:06:29 +0000
 layout: event
 published: false